Rooted in season

 Whether you’re joining us for Sunday Table, a midweek dinner, or just a drink and some snacks at the bar, we hope this first menu makes you feel something.

-This is food that’s rooted in where we are, and when we are.
-Food that belongs to this exact moment — and is better shared while it lasts.
+This is food rooted in where we are, and when we are.
+Food that belongs to this exact moment—and is best shared while it lasts.
+Naturally.

-We can’t wait to serve it to you.
+We can’t wait to share it with you.

 Previous